 Prior to the Hollywood-influenced America, people were a lot more pragmatic and aware than people today like to think they were.

-Furthermore, Freud really messed things up by insisting that stories of abuse were actually fantasies put forth by the victims (whom he obviously and wrongly saw as fixated tale-spinners).
+Furthermore, Freud really messed things up by insisting that stories of abuse were actually fantasies put forth by the victims (whom he obviously & wrongly saw as fixated tale-spinners).

 So if you throw it all together, you have a lot of repressed pain and trauma just bursting for expression and healing.

-Even though TV and movies were already horribly corrupt, the corruption and promotion of indecent values was extremely subtle and had not yet transformed American society into the iridescent and perfumed cesspool it is today.
+Even though TV and movies were already horribly corrupt, the corruption and promotion of indecent values was extremely subtle and had not yet transformed American society into the iridescently perfumed cesspool it is today.

-But it’s a mistake to think that the child-rearing methods worked, when it was really society as a whole that “worked,” and that if we only went back to the child-rearing methods of the Fifties, everything would work out.
+So it's a mistake to think that if we only went back to the child-rearing methods of the Fifties, everything would work out.

-Based on everything written here, I honestly do not see much truth in that idea.
+So based on the above reasons, I honestly do not see much truth in that idea.